 This is when your expenses are less than the income you earn each month on your properties and it’s a great place to be.
 In the words of Kiyosaki (from his book Cash Flow Quadrant), he would be willing to buy investments that were even $80 cash flow positive each month – and he’d be willing to buy as many of those as he could get his hands on.
 Fortunately, it’s not hard to reach this level… and beyond.

-So, how much cash flow do you need for a rental to make sense in IN?
+So, how much cash flow do you need for a rental to make sense in Indiana, Arkansas, California?
 Probably less than you think!
 After all, Kiyosaki started with just $25 cash flow positive each month and there are some scenarios where even temporarily cash flow negative investments make sense.